 INTRODUCTION

 Aristotle (384 – 322 BCE) was one of a trio of philosophers and teachers in Ancient Greece (along with Socrates and Plato) who helped shape the foundations of Western thought.
 He arrived in Athens from Northern Greece as an orphaned teenager to study under Plato who himself had earlier studied under Socrates.
 Later as a teacher on his own, Aristotle helped tutor the young Alexander the Great.
 He wrote several classic texts in philosophy and ethics, including perhaps his most famous work, Politics (350 BCE).
 This excerpt from Book One of Politics features a discussion of the different types of slavery –slavery “by law” and also “by nature,” and illustrates how justifications for the total rule of some humans over others struck Aristotle as sometimes complicated but not necessarily immoral.
-Understanding such arguments from the very foundations of Western thought is essential as background for students who are studying how the fight over slavery’s morality evolved over time.
+Understanding such arguments from the very foundations of Western thought is essential as background for students who are studying how the fight over slavery’s morality evolved.

 SOURCE FORMAT: Translated Manuscript (excerpt)